Towards Human-Centered Construction Robotics: A Reinforcement Learning-Driven Companion Robot for Contextually Assisting Carpentry Workers: Approaches

 The sensor package atop the robot base is a multi-modal assembly designed for navigating the geometric complexities of a construction site and perceiving worker activities.
 A 3D LiDAR (Velodyne VLP-16) is positioned on top of the robot frame for maximal point cloud data collection, coupled with an Xsens IMU.
 A 2D LiDAR (RPLiDAR A2), placed at the robot's front bottom, compensates for the 3D LiDAR's blind zone, ensuring the detection of objects as low as 8cm (e.g., hand tools, materials, and large debris) in the robot's path.
 Additionally, two Intel RealSense D435i RGB-D cameras are installed on the sides for effective worker detection and tracking.

 The robot integrates an onboard computer with an NVIDIA RTX 3070 Ti GPU for real-time inference of multiple DNNs.
-It also features a 35cm x 45cm retractable container on the deck, sized based on common carpentry tools and materials, accommodating up to 2-3 bags of metal hardware and 2-3 types of hand tools like rotary drills, pliers, and hammers.
-Additionally, a Bluetooth keypad controller customized for carpentry workers enables convenient operation of the robot even with work gloves, enhancing worker-robot interaction in noisy environments.
+It also features a 35cm x 45cm retractable container on the deck, sized based on common carpentry tools and materials.
+After sensor addition, the maximum payload of the robot is 35 kg on concrete surfaces, accommodating up to 2-3 bags of metal hardware and 2-3 types of hand tools like rotary drills, pliers, and hammers.
+Additionally, a Bluetooth keypad controller customized for carpentry workers enables the robot to operate conveniently even with work gloves, enhancing worker-robot interaction in noisy environments.